-KPMG LLP, Chartered Professional Accountants, located at 333 Bay Street, Suite 4600, Bay Adelaide Centre, Toronto, Ontario M5H 2S5, is the auditor of Hydro One Inc. and has audited the consolidated financial statements of Hydro One Inc. as at and for the year ended December 31, 2019 and the amended consolidated financial statements of Hydro One Inc. as at and for the year ended December 31, 2018.
+KPMG LLP, Chartered Professional Accountants, located at 333 Bay Street, Suite 4600, Bay Adelaide Centre, Toronto, Ontario M5H 2S5, is the auditor of Hydro One Inc. and has audited the consolidated financial statements of Hydro One Inc. as at and for the years ended December 31, 2020 and 2019.
 KPMG LLP has confirmed that it is independent of Hydro One Inc. within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulation.

-TRUSTEE AND REGISTRARS
+TRUSTEE AND REGISTRAR